 You may have come to this website because you are concerned about your hypertension, and are searching for answers.
 Perhaps it has become difficult to control or you are “just not feeling quite right,” and are worried that something else might be going on.
 One in four patients with resistant hypertension has hyperaldosteronism, and up to 50% of those with essential hypertension may be affected.
 Thus, it is reasonable to ask: “do I have PA?”

 Primary Aldosteronism is Commonly Missed or Misdiagnosed

-Most patients develop primary aldosteronism progressively over many years.
-Some, however, experience severe forms of the disease as early as or even before the age of 30.
+Although most patients develop primary aldosteronism over many years, some may experience severe forms of the disease as early as or even before the age of 30.

 The hallmark of hyperaldosteronism is “difficult to control” and labile hypertension: blood pressure remains elevated despite taking multiple antihypertensives, and can vary greatly and abruptly over short periods of time (e.g., from normal to hypertensive crisis requiring an ER visit).

 In the earlier stages of the disease, excess aldosterone can also be seen in normotensive individuals.

 Few of the signs and symptoms of primary aldosteronism have been formally established.
 As a result, primary care physicians and specialists do not know how to recognize the disease in their patients.
 Instead, they either dismiss their complaints as hypochondriasis or erroneously attribute them to other diseases.